 - 7.1 Provide monthly reports on program activities. - 7.2 Provide an Annual Report per HUD requirements for each fiscal year. - 7.3 Record all participants' entry and exit data in HMIS. - 7.4 Submit a Data Quality Completion Report with the invoices for services provided in October, December, March and June.
-County will withhold payments if: - 7.4.1 Subrecipient does not submit the Data Quality Complete Report with the invoices for these months; or - 7.4.2 Subrecipient's data entry into HMIS for the Data Quality Complete Report is less than 80% accurate.
+Payments will be withheld if: - 7.4.1 The Data Quality Complete Report is not submitted with the invoices for these months; or - 7.4.2 The data entered into HMIS for the Data Quality Complete Report is less than 80% accurate.